 - It delivers product information at the right touchpoint at the right moment for every customer, thus improving the omnichannel customer experience.

-- It results in more precise and effective dissemination of product information basis on where the customer is and from where they are trying to access the information.
+- It results in more precise and effective dissemination of product information based on where the customer is and from where they are trying to access the information.

 The organizations would constantly need to match product information with actionable customer insights to increase customer loyalty, sales, and margins.
-There will have to be tight-knit closed-loop feedback that can put product data, rich content, digital assets in close proximity to all customer-level transactional, behavioral, and interaction datasets as well.
-And Product Experience Management (PXM) is well equipped to deliver the same for retail stores of the future.
+There will have to be tight-knit closed-loop feedback that can put product data, rich content, and digital assets near all customer-level transactional, behavioral, and interaction datasets as well.
+And Product Experience Management (PXM) is well equipped to deliver the same for the retail stores of the future.